ARMmbed/mbed-os-5-docs/docs/intros/terms.md

 API - Application programming interface

+application - An executable module built out of libraries that acts as a final product.

 Arm Mbed CLI - The name of the Arm Mbed [command-line tool](cli.md), packaged as `mbed-cli`.

 Arm Mbed interface - The extra chip that sits on all Mbed Enabled development boards.
 It's what makes the target chip (for example, K64F) look like a USB drive.
 It usually runs a separate piece of software that generally doesn't change.
 That software is usually `DAPLink`, `CMSIS-DAP` or `STLink`.